-- (a) The court acknowledges that the appointment of a Court Appointed Special Advocate (CASA) may be in the best interest of a child who is the subject of a child protection case.
-Appointments shall be made on the criteria that are, from time to time, established by the CASA governing body, the CASA program and/or the court. - (b) A CASA should be appointed at the continued custody hearing or as soon thereafter as possible.
-A copy of the order shall immediately be forwarded to CASA. - (c) Whenever possible, after a CASA accepts an appointment, that advocate's involvement with the case should continue through all stages of the proceedings until the case has been dismissed.
+(a) The court acknowledges that the appointment of a Court-Appointed Special Advocate (CASA) may be in the best interest of a child who is the subject of a child protection case.
+Appointments shall be made on the criteria that are, from time to time, established by the CASA governing body, the CASA program, and/or the court.

+(b) A CASA should be appointed at the continued custody hearing or as soon thereafter as possible.
+A copy of the order shall immediately be forwarded to CASA.

+(c) Whenever possible, after a CASA accepts an appointment, that advocate's involvement with the case should continue through all stages of the proceedings until the case has been dismissed.
+Adopted April 29, 2008, effective July 1, 2008.

-- (a) Orleans Parish Juvenile Court requires that each CASA should have responsibility for only one case, and may be appointed at the continued custody hearing or as soon thereafter as possible. - (b) In the Twenty-Eighth Judicial District Court, the CASA shall be entitled to access to all information from all sources which the law permits.
+(a) Orleans Parish Juvenile Court requires that each CASA have responsibility for only one case, and may be appointed at the continued custody hearing or as soon thereafter as possible.

+(b) In the 28^{th} Judicial District Court, the CASA shall be entitled access to all information from all sources that the law permits.